bduffany/nextjs-app-template/README.md

 ## How to use it

+1. If you use VS Code (highly recommended), run this command to install recommended extensions:

+    `code --install-extension esbenp.prettier-vscode dbaeumer.vscode-eslint`

-1.  `git clone https://github.com/bduffany/nextjs-app-template your/project/dir`
+2.  `git clone https://github.com/bduffany/nextjs-app-template your/project/dir`
-2. Change the `name` field in `package.json` to your project name
+3. Change the `name` field in `package.json` to your project name

 ## What's in the box?